Mark Williams (snooker player): 2013–2017

-He beat John Higgins 41 at the 2016 Northern Ireland Open, before losing 45 to Kyren Wilson in the quarter-finals.
+He beat Higgins 41 at the 2016 Northern Ireland Open, before losing 45 to Kyren Wilson in the quarter-finals.
 He reached another quarter-final at the 2016 UK Championship but was defeated 26 by O'Sullivan.
 He made it through to the final of the 2017 China Open where his opponent was Selby.
 Williams needed to win the match to re-enter the top 16 and avoid having to qualify for the World Championship.
 He led 87 but lost the last three frames for an 810 defeat, missing out on his first ranking title for six years.
 He reached the last-32 qualifying round at the World Championship but was defeated by Stuart Carrington 710.
 This was only his second absence from the knockout stage of the World Championship since his first appearance at the tournament in 1997.